-Source: Make UK 2021; Steel Public Procurement 2022, BEIS, June 2022; worldsteel, Steel Statistical Yearbook 2020, 2020; worldsteel, Steel Data Viewer, 2022; Future Capacities and Capabilities of the UK Steel Industry, BEIS, 2017 finished steel products in the UK is expected to grow from 8.9 million tonnes (Mt) in 2020 to almost 11 Mt by 2030 (Exhibit 1).^{iv} Crucially, growing demand for steel in the UK will be driven by the energy transition itself.
+Source: Make UK 2021; Steel Public Procurement 2022, BEIS, June 2022; worldsteel, Steel Statistical Yearbook 2020, 2020; worldsteel, Steel Data Viewer, 2022; Future Capacities and Capabilities of the UK Steel Industry, BEIS, 2017 million tonnes (Mt) in 2020 to almost 11 Mt by 2030 (Exhibit 1).^{iv} Crucially, growing demand for steel in the UK will be driven by the energy transition itself.
 Steel will be integral to building the cleaner and more self-sufficient national energy system envisaged by the UK government in its Energy Security Strategy last year, being an essential material for everything from power infrastructure to electric vehicles.
-UK steelmakers have recently highlighted the millions of tonnes of steel that will be required by all of the wind, solar, nuclear, hydrogen, and carbon capture projects planned up to 2030."
-Relatedly, the value represented by this demand is also expected to grow, with buyers showing greater demand for value-adding advanced high-strength steels and ultra-high-strength steels.
+UK steelmakers have recently highlighted the millions of tonnes of steel that will be required by all of the wind, solar, nuclear, hydrogen, and carbon capture projects planned up to 2030.^v Relatedly, the value represented by this demand is also expected to grow, with buyers showing greater demand for value-adding advanced high-strength steels and ultra-high-strength steels.

 These demand forecasts assume that steel end-use markets in the UK continue to use current levels of local content.
 Changes to local content requirements in UK infrastructure and manufacturing could further increase demand for steel produced in the UK.
-However, limitations on the volumes and iv Future Capacities and Capabilities of the UK Steel Industry, BEIS Research Paper Number 26, Department for Business, Energy & Industrial Strategy, 2017.
-Apparent demand only captures part of total 'true' steel demand, which also comprises indirect demand of steel in imported finished products.
+However, current production volumes and slate of steel grades made in the UK mean it relies on imports v The UK will need 10 million tons of steel by 2030 for energy security, GMK Center, 2023.